auth0/laravel-auth0/README.md

     </details>

 2. Authenticate the CLI with your Auth0 account.
-Choose "as a user," and follow the prompts.
+Choose "as a user" if prompted.

     ```shell
     auth0 login